 Diversity enriches us in many ways, be it in our teams, our associations or in society.
 However, diversity comes with diverse challenges as well.
 Often we encounter discriminatory situations, some of which we may have created ourselves, and do not know how to handle them.
 Together, we will explore diversity and interculturality in an open and self-critical way and learn to combat our inner discriminator in order to help build a safe and non-discriminatory spaces in scouting & guiding as well as society.

-This learning experience aims to increase your understanding of advocacy and enable you to start advocating for a cause you deem important.
-You will be motivated and inspired to take action to vocalise opinions and ideas within your MO/NSO.
-We will help you identify challenges and take key steps to influence decision-makers and start an advocacy project within your MO/NSO.
+This learning experience aims to increase your understanding of advocacy and enable you to use this learning within your Association.
+You will be inspired and motivated to take action on your ideas within your MO/NSO.
+We will help you identify challenges and take key steps to influence decision-makers and start an advocacy campaign within your Association.

 The world around us is changing, we are facing new challenges and our program should react to that.
 During this session you can learn how to use a Design Thinking method, which is one of the most commonly used methods for creative thinking and innovations, to adapt your program and make it more relevant for your members and their needs.You will learn how to assess these needs, understand them and tailor your program in a way to respond to them.
 The session will be very interactive and you will hopefully leave with a new program in mind 🙂 Even if you won't, you will learn a new way of thinking and you can just use the individual activities in your volunteering, work or personal life.